ethz-asl/nbvplanner/README.md

 - system/ddyaw_max: Maximal yaw acceleration (only enforced with euler integration tree extension)
 - system/camera/pitch: Pitch of the camera sensor
 - system/camera/horizontal: Horizontal opening of the field of view of the camera sensor
 - system/camera/vertical: Vertical opening of the field of view of the camera sensor
+- system/bbx/x: Bounding box for collision avoidance, dimension in x-direction
+- system/bbx/y: Bounding box for collision avoidance, dimension in y-direction
+- system/bbx/z: Bounding box for collision avoidance, dimension in z-direction

 - nbvp/information_gain/probabilistic: Information gain for mapped volume, scaled with the prabability to be occupied according to: (0.5 - fabs(0.5 - p)), with p: probability
 - nbvp/information_gain/free: Information gain for visible free volumes